Department of Mathematics

 Prerequisite(s): MATH 31700

 MATH 31900.
-Topology/Geometry - 3.
+Topology and Geometry III.
 100 Units.

 Topics include: Riemannian metrics, connections and curvature on vector bundles, the Levi-Civita connection, and the multiple interpretations of curvature.
 Geodesics and the associated variational formalism (formulas for the 1st and 2nd variation of length), the exponential map, completeness, and the influence of curvature on the topological structure of a manifold (positive versus negative curvature).
 Lie groups.
 The Chern-Weil description of characteristic classes, the Gauss-Bonnet theorem, and possibly the Hodge Theorem.